Community Events

 An early-stage memory loss enrichment program

-A weekly enrichment program for people with mild cognitive impairment (MCI) or early stage memory loss (ESML).
-Not a drop-in group but an ongoing commitment limited to 8 participants.
-Virtual: $20 per session; In-person: $40 per session.
+A weekly enrichment program for people with mild cognitive impairment (MCI) or early-stage memory loss (ESML).
+Not a drop-in group but an ongoing commitment limited to 12 participants. $50 per session.
 Some scholarships available.
-For more information, email or call Carin Mack, MSW, 206-230-0166.
+For more information, email or call Kristen Oshyn, MSW, at (206) 297-0875, ext 133.

 Humanities Washington Programs